 Even in town there is wildlife

 At the new place, neighbors are less than 50 yards away.
-You would expect that I now barely find any tracks.
+You would expect that I now barely find any wildlife imprints.
 The opposite is true.
-Neglecting dog tracks, again the most often tracks are from squirels and moose.
+Neglecting dog paws, again the most often seen footprints are from squirels and moose.
 But now I also see a lot of duck, snow-hare, and vole tracks.
-Sometimes there are tracks of ravens.
+Sometimes there are imprints of ravens.
 While I haven’t seen owl tracks, we saw owls in our yard on my birthday this summer.
 The owls didn’t even fly away when we took outfit photos!

 Because of the moose tracks I always look around when I want to step out of the house from June to March or so.
 I want to avoid to get between a cow and her calf/calves by accident when a moose is in the backyard.
 The hooves of a moose are very dangerous.
 There are many reports of moose cows having killed people when the cow felt they endanger her kid(s).

 A posh chic outfit for frigid-cold days

 Last week, we had our first notable cold snap of this winter.
 Temperatures went in the double digits below zero Fahrenheit (colder than -23.3oC).
-Thus, adding layers, wearing wool socks and long underwear were a must.
+Thus, adding layers, wearing wool socks and long underwear were a Must.
 I wore this outfit for Casual Friday.
 You can find a guide on chic layering at the link.

 Do you have snow in winter?
 If so, do you look for tracks in the snow?
 Do you take photos of them?
 What do you wear to stay warm on frigid-cold winter days?
-Let me know your winter style challenges by email, so I can help you.
+Let me know your winter style challenges, so I can help you.